-peptic ulcer is a sore in the inner lining of the stomach or upper small intestine (duodenum).
-Ulcers develop when the intestine or stomach's protective layer is broken down.
-When this happens, digestive juices can damage the acid and an
+peptic ulcer is a sore in the inner lining of the stomach or upper small Ulcers form when the intestine or stomach's protective layer is broken down.
+When this happens, digestive juices—which contain hydrochloric acid and an

 Treatment cures most ulcers.
 And symptoms go away

 Peptic ulcers that form in the stomach are called